Krsmanovic-S/Complete-Inventory-Documentation/README.md

 4. Use the stat when doing other calculations (depends on your project of course)

+The **ItemRowStruct** that you can see in the header is just for easily looking up items in the data table.
+You can easily edit stuff in blueprints with it for whenever you want to add a specific item to an inventory or for debugging purposes.

 <a name="item_uses"></a>
 ## Item Use Definitions